-3. Meanwhile, combine the farfel and coconut in a large mixing bowl.
-Pour the wet ingredients over the farfel-coconut mixture and mix well to coat.
+3. Meanwhile, combine the farfel, coconut, and nuts in a large mixing bowl.
+Pour the wet ingredients over the farfel-coconut-nut mixture and mix well to coat.
 Pour the mixture onto a large, rimmed sheet pan and spread evenly across the pan.

 4. Bake until all the syrup has been absorbed and the dry ingredients have recrisped and turned a dark toasted brown color, tossing every 15 minutes, for about 45 minutes.
 Remove from the oven and set aside to cool by loosening the granola with a fork continually until the mixture has cooled completely (otherwise it will set into one giant slab).

-5. Once completely cool, mix in the chocolate chips and pistachios.
+5. Once completely cool, mix in the add-ins of your choice!.